machal/cssmine-content/css3-multicolumn.md

 column-rule: _property_of_vertical_line_between_columns_;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Apart from the „newspaper typesetting“, this module is also applicable to list
+Apart from the "newspaper typesetting", this module is also applicable to list
 items, image thumbnails or online store items.

 Example